An Invariant of Virtual Trivalent Spatial Graphs: Virtual Y-oriented Reidemeister Moves

-Graves, Nelson and the second author found a generating set of $Y$-oriented Reidemeister moves for $Y$-oriented trivalent spatial graphs \cite{GNT}.
-Flemming and Mellor studied virtual graphs with arbitrary degree and found a generating set of virtual graph Reidemsieter moves in \cite{MT}.
-Combining the results of Graves, Nelson and the second author, and Flemming-Mellor, we can get a complete list of Reidemeister moves for $Y$-oriented trivalent spatial graphs.
+Graves, Nelson and the third author found a generating set of $Y$-oriented Reidemeister moves for $Y$-oriented trivalent spatial graphs \cite{GNT}.
+Flemming and Mellor studied virtual graphs with arbitrary degree and found a generating set of virtual graph Reidemeister moves in \cite{MT}.
+Combining the results of Graves-Nelson-T. and Flemming-Mellor, gives a complete list of Reidemeister moves for $Y$-oriented trivalent spatial graphs.
 Any set of generating Reidemeister moves for virtual knots (aka virtual Reidemeister moves) together with the moves in Figure \ref{fig:vRMoves} form a generating set of $Y$-oriented Reidemeister moves for virtual $Y$-oriented trivalent spatial graphs.

 Notice, the virtual generalization of the $R4$ move is a forbidden move, and is not considered part of our virtual $Y$-oriented Reidemeister move list.